cadia-lvl/samromur-mfa/README.md

 ## Options
 ### Overwrite

 After running the toolkit once, it is designed to use the file created.
 This means, if it recognize files such as dictionary or lexicon, it won't make it again.
-To overwrite these files, you can add the '-o' or '--overwrite' option in the end of the command :
+To overwrite these files, you can add the `-o` or `--overwrite` option in the end of the command :

 ```
 ./run.sh -o